xavisolesoft/UdacityVR_Greek_Mythology_Museum/Documentation/Writeup.md

 #### Test questions

 - Can you read comfortably the text of the dialogs?
-  - "You won the game." text seems fuzzy at Restart Dialog.
+  - "The tour have finished." text seems fuzzy at Restart Dialog.
 - Do you understand what the button does when is clicked?
   - Yes.

 #### Test feedback modifications

-The text "You won the game." style was edited to improve the readability.
+The text "The tour have finished." style was edited to improve the readability.

 ### Iteration 4: Navigation system